Review: C.T. Fischer Nessmuk Knife – a contender for best all-around knife

 The Nessmuk is not the best kitchen knife.
 While it slices and chops well and is easy to handle, it is too big for peeling potatoes, and it would be difficult to fillet fish with.
 It would work well for cutting the heads off small fish and gutting them, though!

 And it would not be a perfect survival knife for me, because the blade is a little short (I like a five-to-six inch blade for overall use).
-I also prefer a non-slip handle when doing some of the messy gutting and field dressing chores.
-My preference in this category remains the Cold Steel SRK, with the Cold Steel Master Hunter coming in a close second.
+My preference in this category remains the Cold Steel SRK or Bark River Canadian, with the Cold Steel Master Hunter coming in a close second.

 But the Nessmuk design may without peer for skinning large game animals.
 I typically use a Green River or Forshner five-inch sheep